marcsand/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/what-are-calling-plans-in-office-365/block-incoming-calls.md

 In this example, the identity parameter is  required:
 `Remove-CsInboundBlockedNumberPattern -Identity “<identity>”`

-If the Identity is not known, use the *Get-CsInb undBlockedNumberPattern* cmdlet to first locate the proper pattern and note the Identity.
+If the Identity is not known, use the *Get-CsInboundBlockedNumberPattern* cmdlet to first locate the proper pattern and note the Identity.
 Then, run the *Remove* cmdlet and pass the appropriate Identity value.

 Allow for replication time before testing and validating.
 #### View all Number Patterns